maiermic/12-factor-app/src/presentation.md

 ### Environment Variables

-store config in environment variables  <!-- .element: style="text-align: left; font-weight: bold;" -->
+store config in environment variables  <!-- .element: class="lb" -->
 - easy to change between deploys without changing any code
 - not accidentally checked into repo
 - language- and OS-agnostic standard